 My smaller scale studio work involves the cutting, sewing and weaving of painted paper and Mylar.
-Drawings on Mylar are cut into strips, woven into a paper matrix shape, and often completed with a brass form outline that is stitched on.
+Drawing with brass rod is often added to the work and sewn on.
 Final pieces integrate craft based techniques and materials with fine art concepts.
-In these woven drawings, some parts are pre-determined; others come into play purely by chance.
+In these drawings, some parts are pre-determined; others come into play purely by chance.
 It’s a balance between forethought and the unexpected.
 I'm often surprised by the results - making the work journey interesting and fun!

 The drawing and I interact until some solution coincides with the intended scheme.
 This improvisational process of give and take ultimately appears as a work expressing movement and exuberance.
-My desire is to draw viewers into the process, engaging them in discovery as well.
+My desire is to draw viewers into the mysteries of nature as well as the process, engaging them in discovery.

 To be clear, public art is not for the faint of heart.
 After being selected for two light rail stations for the Redline Light rail project in Baltimore City, the whole project was canceled.
 In 2017 I was awarded an Art-in-Transit commission for the Riggs Road Station for the Purple Line Light Rail in Washington, DC.
-I am designing fence panels for the walkway to the station.
-That project should be coming along in 2020!
-I worked on the Brookside Gardens project from 2007-2016 (nine years!) .
-Yes, there was a hiatus from 2008-2010 which gave me time to think about the original proposals.
-My initial plans transformed and I am happy with the results.
+I am designing fence panels for the walkway to the station that will be installed by the end of 2021 (almost 5 years later)!

 I am deeply committed to education.
 I have been visiting lecturer and workshop leader in many colleges and universities.
-I retired after 13 years from my position as Education Director for the Creative Alliance where I was the founder for literature-based visual and performance arts programs after school and in summer serving over 1,200 youth annually in Baltimore City.
+I retired after 13 years from my position as Education Director for the Creative Alliance where I was the founder for literature-based visual and performance arts programs after school and in summer serving youth in Baltimore City.
 My strongest hope is that the ALL young people in Baltimore City are presented with opportunities for thinking creatively and critically.
-These young artists can change the world!

 I received my BA at Marymount College, Tarrytown, NY and my MFA from Maryland Institute, College of Art.
 An NEA Fellowship and a Mid-Atlantic Arts Consortium grant are among honors I was fortunate to receive.